The Lovers

 A particular combination for new relationships is the Lovers and knight cards.
 The knights give indication on what to expect from the other partner.

-The upright Lovers card denotes a new connection or relationship, or the deepening of an existing relationship.
-The Upright Lovers card always represents a positive outlook in relationships.
-Although the name of this card suggests it will be about love, this is true only when the question being asked of Tarot is about love.
+The Upright Lovers denotes a new connection, or the deepening of an existing one.
+It always represents a positive outlook in partnerships.
+Although the name suggests romance, this is true only if the question asked is specifically about love.

-If the question being asked is about something entirely different to relationships, the Lovers card suggests the successful way forward will involve a relationship.
-For example, if the question is about a business that needs turning around, the Lovers card may denote forming a partnership or business connection is part of the solution.
+If the question concerns something entirely different, the card suggests the successful way forward will involve a partnership.
+For example, if the question is about turning a business around, The Lovers denotes that forming a new business connection is part of the solution.

-The Lovers card can refer to change in an existing relationship.
-It denotes a period of strengthening.
-An expectation of better communication, deeper sharing and trust, and in relationships of love, greater sexual energy.
+The Lovers card can refer to change in an existing relationship via a period of strengthening.
+You may see of better communication, deeper sharing and trust, and in relationships of love or greater sexual energy.

-A reversed Lovers card represents a disharmony.
-It does not always relate to your actual relationship with your love partner; that depends on your question.
+A Reversed Lovers card represents disharmony.
+This does not always relate to a romantic partner; it depends entirely on your question.

-For example, if the question is about feeling lost in career and bored and unmotivated, the root source is although you may still be good at your job, you are no longer in love with it nor have any passion for it.
+For example, if you ask about feeling lost or unmotivated in your career, the root source is clear: while you may still be good at your job, you are no longer 'in love' with it.
+The passion is gone.

-The reversal suggests that the feelings in the relationship are no longer mutual.
-This does not mean the relationship will end, and can often be one of the most helpful readings; cards around the reversed Lovers card help pinpoint the root cause and therefore the process of fixing it.
-Again, Major Arcana tell you something about the relationship itself, and the Minor Arcana give indication of ‘who’ and ‘what’.
+The Reversal suggests that the feelings in the relationship are no longer mutual.
+This does not automatically mean the relationship will end.
+In fact, this can be a highly helpful reading: surrounding cards will pinpoint the root cause, illuminating the process of fixing it.
+Again, the Major Arcana describe the relationship itself, while the Minor Arcana indicate the 'who' and 'what'.

-A repeated reversed Lovers card can be a harbinger of regret; you made your decisions and didn’t fully appreciate the balance of the action.
-The Lovers card is always about choices; what you gain vs what you lose.
-What is gone is perhaps gone forever, and next time is better informed.
-Think of the card in this respect as not a bad omen but a ‘you need to heal on this’.
-The cards around the constant reversed Lovers may give a route for this.
+A repeated Reversed Lovers card can be a harbinger of regret.
+You made a decision without fully appreciating the balance of the action.
+The Lovers is always about the tension between what is gained and what is lost.
+What is gone may be gone forever, but your next choice will be better informed.
+View the card not as a bad omen, but as a message: 'You need to heal from this'.
+Surrounding cards will offer a route toward that healing.

 Card Design Process